romh-acking/metal-slader-glory-fc-en/README.md

     * Execute the bat file "Write.bat" by double clicking it.

 ### Translation Notes
+The development team is willing to provide guidance and assistance for other translation projects, however, we ask that you at least have basic technical skills, knowledge about romhacking (6502 assembly language knowledge, the capability to use a debugger, etc.), and the ability to ask intelligence questions.

 If you desire to use this repository as a base for another translation in a language other than English, some work will have to be done.

 * To add support for more characters: